About me

 We are having a truly amazing adventure.
 We have been delighted to discover that travel with children, even little ones, is not only possible, it can be fantastic.
 It takes more preparation, much more flexibility and acceptance that you’ll see and do things differently from a “normal” tourist (which can actually be wonderful — we have gotten to see and experience things most travellers miss).
 This is our journey of seeing the world, sharing wonderful experiences with our kids and changing our perception of what is possible and what life can include.

-(Both Dan & I blogged . . . a little . . . before I started this one.
-You can find our pre-Austrian thoughts and adventures here.
+(I blogged . . . a little . . . before I started this one.
+You can find my pre-Austrian thoughts and adventures here.
 In fact, that’s where this blog lived for the first year we were here, so you’ll see some duplication.)

 45 thoughts on “About me